 I really appreciate my parents for the way they encourage me.
 I’m so thankful to have been blessed with a loving, supportive, and open-minded family.
 This weekend, I witnessed a heartbreaking exchange between a mother and her grown son.
 I’ll spare you the intimate details of the conversation, but I will share that I’m still furious about the way this mother responded to her son during a very difficult storm in his life.

 The son was sharing some exciting news with his mother regarding a recent career decision that of course comes with risks but is something he’s passionate about.
-With her eyes rolling, she responded with complete negativity and obvious lack of confidence in her son’s abilities.
+With her eyes rolling, she responded with complete negativity and an obvious lack of confidence in her son’s abilities.
 We try to make sure we prevent our children from having prejudices.

 Laughing, she shook her head and didn’t say a word.
 Her body language and facial expressions said it for her though – “that’s the stupidest thing I’ve ever heard of.”
 She then proceeded to change the subject indicating she had no interest in what he was talking about.
 Even though she didn’t know a single thing about the type of work he would be doing, she didn’t bother to ask any questions in an effort to try to understand it better.
 Instead, she quickly jumped to her own conclusions and passed judgment shutting him down.
-She was more interested in finding a good backpack for her daughter.

 My heart ached for him as he mumbled, “well that went over like a turd in a punch bowl!”
 Moms, please don’t put limitations on your children, young or grown.
 Instead, lift them up with the power of your words.
 And trust me, your words are very powerful to the people who love you.
 There are so many ways moms can help or can get help.